Final Major project: Pawel Dobosz

 The serpent, or snake, is one of the oldest and most widespread mythological symbols.
 The word is derived from Latin serpens, a crawling animal or snake.
 Snakes have been associated with some of the oldest rituals known to humankind and represent dual expression of good and evil.

-Wildcard- playing card that can have any value, suit, colour, or other property in a game at the discretion of the player holding it. this would suggest that he is unpredictable with the things he does as a thief and this would make him very dangerous in the story and outside of it.
+Wildcard- A playing card that can have any value, suit, colour, or other property in a game at the discretion of the player holding it. this would suggest that he is unpredictable with the things he does as a thief and this would make him very dangerous in the story and outside of it.

 an opportunity to enter a sports competition without having to take part in qualifying matches or be ranked at a particular level.
 This suggest that he can cheat his way through any competition that is around him